jvandijk/nl.jrdk.pickers/README.md

 * `type`: Always `change`.
 * `source`: The widget's main controller, including all non-object properties defined via XML or TSS.
-* `model`: The selected value as Alloy model from the set Alloy Collection
+* `model`: The selected value as Alloy model from the set Alloy Collection, or string date if in PICKER_TYPE_DATE mode

 ## Property reference